The Modern Two-Tone Submariner 16613, 116613 and 126613 – An Overview

 The bracelet, even though it was a two-tone watch made in 18-carat gold and stainless steel, had a stainless steel clasp, which looks odd in hindsight.
 This was later upgraded in the early 2000s as well and instead the clasp now also featured a matching theme of two-tone.
-The previously hollowed end-links were also removed in the early 2000s and were instead replaced to solid end links, which is a common word in the unofficial Rolex dictionary, SEL (Solid End link).
+The previously hollowed end links were also removed in the early 2000s and were instead replaced with solid end links, which is a common word in the unofficial Rolex dictionary, SEL (Solid End link).

 Submariner 16613LB – The Case